sjsoad/CustomNavigation/README.md

 You already know how to create animation.
 As for interactor, you can inherit from UIPercentDrivenInteractiveTransition and write your custom interaction with the controller.

-Finally, when you will have your animation and, optionally, interactor, you need to do next:
+Finally, when you will have your animation and, optionally, interactor, you need to do the following:

 Create a property of transitioningDelegate with custom animation, also you can set interactor while initing delegate, in case you have everything you need for that: